angularity/webpack-angularity-solution/readme.md

 You may call the `create()` method at any time.
 The new instance will inherit all the definitions from the previous one, but none of the inclusions.

-If you specify a new factory function it will be passed the previous factory as the first argument, and the final (merged) options as the second argument.
+If you specify a new factory function it will be passed the previous `factory`, and the final (merged) `options`.
 In this way you can redefine the `webpack-configurator` instance to your liking.